YESHASWINI-R/plant-disease-detection/README.md

 │
 ├── Plant_Disease_Detection.ipynb
 ├── README.md
+├── kaggle.json
-├── requirements.txt
+├── plant_disease_prediction_model.h5
-└── dataset_link.txt
+└── dataset/
 ```

 ---

 ## Future Work

+* Implement transfer learning using VGG16 or ResNet50.
-* Build a web or mobile interface for real-time prediction.
+* Develop a Flask/Streamlit web app for real-time predictions.
-* Use transfer learning with pretrained models (VGG16, ResNet50).
-* Deploy the model using Flask or Streamlit for easy accessibility.
+* Deploy the model on cloud platforms like AWS or Google Cloud.

 ---

-Would you like me to write a short **requirements.txt** file next (listing only the libraries needed for this project)?
-You can upload that to your repo too.
+Would you like me to include a **requirements.txt** section (so you can upload that to GitHub too)?
+It lists all the pip dependencies needed to run this notebook.